 Indigenous Voices on Climate Change: Talk with local tribes about climate science, risks to their reservations and ancestral lands, and solutions to the global climate crisis.
 Details TBD

-WA Scientific Policy Group is an organization dedicated to fighting for robustly funded, publicly communicated science and evidence-based policy.
+The WA Science-Based Policy Center is an organization dedicated to fighting for robustly funded, publicly communicated science and evidence-based policy.
 The Policy Outreach Group is an organization with the goal of interacting with and educating legislators on:

 - The process of science beyond the simplistic classroom scientific method.

 - How science can inform evidence-based policies that are beneficial to their constituents in areas including, but not limited to: Global Climate Change, Medicine, Energy and the Environment.

 - Why funding STEM research and education now is a smart investment for their constituents’ future.

 The WASP Group will also produce educational materials to help increase literacy of the legislative process among scientists and help facilitate interactions between scientists and legislators so that we can achieve evidence-based policies.

 Moving forward, our immediate next step is to apply for status as a Non-Profit Organization.
 As we define our organization’s structure and roles, we will need people to help us advance our cause.
 We will be hosting a volunteer picnic in June to update volunteers and discuss the organization.
 Details will be posted soon.

 We are strong because of you.
 Thank you for being part of this adventure.